iamhslee/Handong-C-Contest/README_EN.md

 - `Subject`: Topic of the question
     - `General issue`: General contest questions
     - `Technical issue`: Questions about the platform
-    - Problem number: Questions about a specific problem
+    - `Problem number`: Questions about a specific problem
 - `Message`: Question content

 ---